Brcb

 Restrictions

-• For the Atlas Inference Series Product's AI Core, reserve an 8 KB as the temporary data storage of the API.
+• For the Atlas inference product's AI Core, reserve an 8 KB to serve as a temporary data storage area for the API.

 Example of brcb of the uint16_t data type